etcd-io/website/content/en/docs/next/_index.md

 ---
-title: Next docs
+title: v3.5-DRAFT docs
 cascade:
   version: next
+  versName: &name v3.5-DRAFT
-linkTitle: next
+linkTitle: *name
 simple_list: true
-# Weight for doc version vX.Y should be -XY0.
-For example, v3.4 has weight -340.
+weight: -350 # Weight for doc version vX.Y should be -XY0
-weight: -1000
 ---

 These docs cover everything from setting up and running an etcd cluster to using etcd in applications for the _upcoming_ [etcd version](https://github.com/etcd-io/etcd/).